 I’m not surprised that I didn’t hear any connection with Bach, this is a Contemporary work and a very interesting one, at that.
 There is not much action, but a lot of musical soundscapes that I found to be particularly attractive.
 It’s also worth mentioning that String Quartet No. 5 has a very beautiful adagio movement.

-There are two CDs containing this music.
-My review copy is titled Viktor Kalabis : String Quartets Nos.
-3 – 6, performed by the Zemlinsky Quartet.
-There is also another 2-CD set – Viktor Kalabis – Complete String Quartets.
+There appear to be two CDs containing this music.
+My review copy is titled Viktor Kalabis: String Quartets Nos.
+3 – 6, performed by the Zemlinsky Quartet on Koch Records.
+There is also another 2-CD set – Viktor Kalabis – Complete String Quartets on Praga Digitals.
 My understanding is that this requires an SACD compatible player.
 Given that I know little about SACD, I shall leave it at that.
 Suffice it to say, both of these versions are available on Amazon UK.
 Only the SACD is on Amazon US.
-There is one quartet, No. 4, that I could find on Spotify, but there are several quartet movements on YouTube.
+There is one quartet, No. 4, on Spotify, while earsense has many quartets.